pappicio/meshtastic-firmwares-ITA/README.md

 * **License:** This software is released under the **GNU General Public License v3.0**, in compliance with the original project requirements.

 ### About this project
-This repository includes specific modifications and hardware optimizations and new features like: scheduled restart of device, that are not part of the official upstream releases.
+This repository includes specific modifications and hardware optimizations and some optimizations.

 ---